Ovarian, Fallopian Tube, and Primary Peritoneal Cancer Screening (PDQ®)

 Scientists study screening tests to find those with the fewest risks and most benefits.
 Cancer screening trials also are meant to show whether early detection (finding cancer before it causes symptoms) decreases a person's chance of dying from the disease.
 For some types of cancer, finding and treating the disease at an early stage may result in a better chance of recovery.

-Transvaginal ultrasound (TVU) is a procedure used to examine the vagina, uterus, fallopian tubes, and bladder.
+Transvaginal ultrasound (TVU) to screen for ovarian cancer has not been shown to decrease the number of deaths from the disease.
+TVU is a procedure used to examine the vagina, uterus, fallopian tubes, and bladder.
 An ultrasound transducer (probe) is inserted into the vagina and used to bounce high-energy sound waves (ultrasound) off internal tissues or organs and make echoes.
 The echoes form a picture of body tissues called a sonogram.
 Transvaginal ultrasound.
 An ultrasound probe connected to a computer is inserted into the vagina and is gently moved to show different organs.
 The probe bounces sound waves off internal organs and tissues to make echoes that form a sonogram (computer picture).

 Back to Top